-Christmas is cookie season, and it's not hard to understand why.
+Christmas is cookie season, and it isn't hard to understand why.
 Inexpensive, easy to make in bulk, delicious, and crowd-pleasing—who would turn down a tray of freshly baked cookies?—cookies are the perfect food for giving as a gift during the holidays.

-Nothing says Christmas quite like sugar cookies, and, while there are all different kinds, rolled cutouts in holiday shapes hold the most sentimental value for me.
-When I was a kid, my mom would make them by the dozen for us to decorate and give to friends and family.
+Nothing says Christmas quite like sugar cookies, and while there are all different kinds, rolled cutouts in holiday shapes might just be the most iconic.
 This recipe is perfect for gifts and care packages, too—the ample fat, in the form of both butter and refined coconut oil, gives the cookies a longer shelf life along with rich flavor and texture.
 Though most sugar cookie recipes use a 1:2:3 ratio of sugar, fat, and flour, a higher proportion of sugar here keeps the cookies from tasting too floury.

-Most sugar cookies are made with white sugar, but brown sugar produces great results all its own.
+Most sugar cookies are made with white sugar, but brown sugar produces great results, too.
 Its molasses-rich formula gives the cookies a mellow caramel flavor that's a little unexpected and definitely more interesting than what you get from plain granulated sugar.
 And if you like your cookies chewy, this recipe is a particularly good choice—the cookies come out softer than ones made with white sugar.